Maria "Mary" de Lisser

 Bessie Sobel (September 11, 1919 - June 21, 2010)

 In the early 1960’s Bessie Sobel joined the staff as an unpaid children’s librarian.She taught in Detroit before she and her husband Stanford moved to Blauvelt in 1953 where they lived until 1997.
 A teacher and tutor, Bessie understood what children wanted to read and managed to make the most of a meager book budget.
 She eschewed secondhand donations for fresh unmarked books in her single-minded quest to create a stellar children’s collection, assisted by Pat Morgan and Celeste Zaferiou.
 It was Bessie who urged Marybeth Darnobid to take over as Children’s Librarian when she retired in 2008 and moved to Boulder, Colorado.
 Bessie died on June 21, 2010 at the age of 90.
-Her estate left the childrens room a $5,000 bequest earmarked for literacy efforts.
-The library has plans for a mural featuring beloved children’s book characters leading up the stairs to the second floor.
+Her estate left the library a $5,000 bequest earmarked for literacy efforts, which funded the colorful "form swarm" that spans the stairwell leading to the Children's Room.

 Al attended Cooper Union and City College where he received a degree in Physics.
 He was employed for almost thirty years as a physicist by the Pantone company, during which time he received patents for his work on color theory, most notably the six-color process.
 He developed a special fluorescent paint used by the Air Force during World War II to prevent planes from reflecting light and being detected.
 Al taught at City College and Lehigh University.
 In retirement, he served on the Library Board of Trustees until his death.
 A gentle man, Al will be remembered for his kindness to all and his dedication to the community, participating in fundraisers, attending town meetings, and recycling before it was popular.
 He was writing a cookbook for dogs along with his daughter, Deborah.